Rome Closed City

 Without much enthusiasm, Marisa nonetheless agreed to please Cubby and his friend and accepted the proposition.
 The man, who happened to be producer Sol C. Siegel, handed her a text and asked her to learn it and come back on the next day.

 Dressed and made up as a 1918 French schoolgirl, Marisa was asked to audition on the following day in front of John Ford, who was nothing more than a random stranger in her eyes then.
 The other young lady that was going to be Marisa’s competitor on that day was Anne Bancroft.
 Marisa acted with the exact same overly-relaxed behavior, still convinced that this whole auditioning process was a game orchestrated by Cubby and his friends.
-Little did she know that her indifferent behavior was about to become the best thing that would ever happen to her…
+Her indifferent behavior was about to become the best thing that would ever happen to her…

 The phone rang at the Pierangeli’s on the next day.
-Marisa recognized Cubby of course, though it took her a minute to realize she had been chosen by Ford to play the secondary part of Nicole Bouchard in his upcoming film What Price Glory.
+Marisa recognized Cubby of course, though it took her a minute to realize she had been chosen by Ford to play the secondary part of 17-year-old French schoolgirl Nicole Bouchard opposite a young Robert Wagner as 22-year-old Private Lewisohn in his upcoming musical comedy-drama What Price Glory, starring James Cagney, Dan Dailey, and Corinne Calvet as the leading trio.
+Marisa signed a seven-year contract with Twentieth Century Fox and chose a stage name using the patronym of the Jewish General her family had hidden during the war.
+Actress Marisa Pavan was born.

 Marisa Pavan Aumont